 On my first holiday ‘abroad,’ beyond the boundaries of Yorkshire, I found myself at the age of ten on a school trip to the Lake District.
 Remembering still, how this landscape, green, wet and mesmerizingly beautiful, had a profound effect upon me, it is perhaps no surprise that I have spent more than half of my life living and working in Scotland.

 On moving from the West Coast to Perthshire, I initially worked as a Regulation Analyst in the energy sector, but when the opportunity presented itself, I headed off to study English and History at the University of Dundee.

 With an MA in English and a MLitt in Women, Culture and Society under my belt, and the necessity to earn a crust again, I finally left (when they managed to prise my fingers off the library doors) that glorious bubble of learning.

 Fast forward another decade or so, add a Diploma in Life Coaching and Neuro Linguistic Programming, and at last it would seem that I am doing what I truly believe I was meant to do – which is to write.

-As a multi-genre writer I am currently writing fiction (historical and fantasy) and non-fiction (self-coaching and wellness).
+As a multi-genre author, I am currently writing fiction (historical and fantasy) and non-fiction (self-coaching and wellness).